École d'architecture

 Supervised by Lina Lagerström

 Trained in Sweden at the Royal Institute of Technology in Stockholm with a year of exchange in France at the Ecole d’Architecture de Paris La Villette, Lina Lagerström has worked in architectural firms in Paris on projects of various scales located in Europe and Asia.
 She continued her career with a professional experience in Tokyo, Japan.
-Since 2010, she has been working as an associate architect and co-founder at the agency SEPTEMBRE.
+Since 2010, she has been working as an associate architect and co-founder at the agency SEPTEMBRE and joined Ensa Paris-Est as a contract teacher in 2023.

 03. Grand (Hyper) Tour